YUANWRLD/Lsass-Memory-Dumping-via-SilentProcessExit/README.md

             LsassSilentProcessExitDump.exe <lsass.exe pid>
             ```

-        - Result：When calling `RtlReportSilentProcessExit` on the LSASS process handle, not only is the memory of `lsass.exe` dumped, but the memory of the external process that triggered the behavior (`LsassSilentProcessExitDump.exe`) is also dumped
+        - Result: When calling `RtlReportSilentProcessExit` on the LSASS process handle, not only is the memory of `lsass.exe` dumped, but the memory of the external process that triggered the behavior (`LsassSilentProcessExitDump.exe`) is also dumped

             ![image](./results/Call_RtlReportSilentProcessExit_on_LSASS_process_handle_1.png)